taskrabbit/offshore/README.md

 Note, this will leave your suite in a somewhat unpredictable state especially when you consider there are other suites that might be rolling that database back.
 However, this may be preferable if your database is very large.
 On small (50 tables / 1000 rows) databases, the difference in time seems to be noise.
 Some efforts are taken (checksum) to not rollback if the test did not change the database.

 #### Notes

 * You can also make API requests.
 * You get a fresh database each time by default.
+* You'll want to run `rake offshore:startup` on the server beforehand to set up the databases

 ## TODO

 * Use binlogs if enabled for even faster MySQL rollback
 * Configure custom lookups for the hash returned with the created data
+* Register with keys that maps to databases to support parallel tests
 * Configure custom paths (defaults to /offshore_tests now)
 * Anything else need to be cleared out each test? i.e. redis, memcache, etc
 * Other DB support